lzha711/AtmelProgramming/README.md

 # AtmelProgramming
+A cheat sheet...
-Basic bit manipulations and C command in atmel studio
+some basic bit manipulations and C command in atmel studio